 It may surprise you to know that there is no such thing in California as common law marriage, or to be more accurate, a common law marriage can never be created in California.
 It’s widely believed that if a couple lives together for many years and holds themselves out to the world as a married couple, then the couple will be considered to be legally married.
-While this can be possible according to the laws of a few states, California abolished common law marriages over a hundred years ago.
+While this can be possible according to the laws of a few states, this is NOT possible in California as California abolished common law marriages over a hundred years ago.
 California will, however, recognize common law marriages that were created in states which do recognize them.

 Even though California did away with common law marriage, couples who live together may still have rights to financial support and property division as if they had been legally married, but only under very very rigid circumstances.
 In these cases, if one or both persons in the relationship had a reasonable and good faith belief that they had entered into a valid marriage, but it turned out the marriage was void, then that person can be considered a “putative spouse.”
 To be given the status of a putative spouse, it’s legally not enough to say that you simply believed you had a common law marriage.
 Instead, the couple must have actually gone through the motions to get married, yet had something go wrong when trying to comply with the legal requirements for marriage (often this happens when one person was in a prior marriage and mistakenly thought that he or she was legally divorced).
 Not only that, but this good faith belief that you’re married must continue throughout the marriage, if you find out that the marriage is invalid, then you lose putative status.
 Recently, it was also established that these same principles can be applied to couples who were in an unregistered domestic partnership.
 A person with putative spouse status will be entitled to share in property acquired during the invalid marriage or domestic partnership under our community property laws, and to any spousal support that’s required once the relationship is terminated.
 A putative spouse may also have marital-type rights in other situations as well, such as workers compensation or retirement benefits.